 Several items can be used to try to deter animals.
 Not all are effective.
 Blood meal — reputed to repel raccoons — doesn't keep them away for long, however, and no commercial repellents have been proven to keep them away.

 If you want to try repellents, the best strategy is to rotate different products because raccoons and squirrels are quick to notice that no threat is connected with the products' aromas.
 Commercial formulas contain ingredients that suggest danger or irritate the sensitive noses of garden pests; the ingredients include synthetic predator scent, capsaicin, and rotten eggs.
 Spray the repellent on the fruit trees and reapply it after a rainfall.

-Reflective products such as scare-eye balloons and bird tape often are used to scare birds, and they may startle invading squirrels and racoons, too.
+Reflective products, such as scare-eye balloons and bird tape, often are used to scare birds, and they may startle invading squirrels and raccoons too.
 The shiny tape makes a crackling sound in wind.
-Scarecrows, model owls with bobble heads and devices that emit hawk screeches or electronic distress calls also deter birds.
+Scarecrows, model owls with bobble heads, and devices that emit hawk screeches or electronic distress calls also deter birds.
 Use more than one scare tactic, and move the devices every few days so the invaders don't become accustomed to them.

 Apply Barrier Protection

 Bird netting is fruit trees' best defense against birds.
 Use plastic mesh that has 1/4- or 1/2-inch-diameter holes.
 Although squirrels can gnaw through bird netting, it offers some protection against them too.
 Leaving corn or nuts out for squirrels while the trees' fruit ripens may distract them from the trees.
 For maximum protection, erect a wooden frame — four legs with crossbars connecting the legs at their tops — around each fruit tree, and lay bird netting over each frame to keep birds from pecking the outer fruit.
 Bird netting is reusable.